cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 #### `Commit`: Your work here is done

 The block, which has previously ended, is now [confirmed](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md#commit).
 The application needs to save its state to storage, its database, and return as `data: []byte` the Merkle root hash of the blockchain's state, which includes `/store/board`.
-This hash needs to be deterministic after the sequence of the same `BeginBlock`, the same `DeliverTx`'s in the same order, and the same `EndBlock` as mentioned in [the documentation](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md#determinism).
+This hash needs to be deterministic after the sequence of the same `BeginBlock`, the same `DeliverTx`'s in the same order and the same `EndBlock` as mentioned in [the documentation](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md#determinism).

 The application may also keep a pointer in its database as to which state is the latest so it can purge the board from its memory after having returned and saved.
 The next `BeginBlock` will inform the application about which state to load.
 The application ought to keep the state in memory to quickly build on it if the next `BeginBlock` fails to mention `AppHash` or mentions the same.